 Variety is the spice of life for Susan Spicer.
 A native of Key West, she is one of New Orleans most recognized and popular chefs, most notably for her classic restaurant, Bayona, housed in a 200-year-old French Quarter cottage.
-In 2010 she expanded with Mondo, her much-loved world cuisine restaurant “with a New Orleans accent” in the city’s Lakeview neighborhood.
+In 2010, she expanded with Mondo in the city’s Lakeview neighborhood, but has since closed in 2019.
+A spin off of the restaurant can be found in the new MSY airport.
+In 2016, Spicer opened Rosedale- a casual spot in Mid City serving Southern fare.
 Chef Susan has also served as the inspiration for a character in HBO’s Treme.
 She’s even played herself in the TV series NCIS: New Orleans.

 But it’s her cuisine that’s the true celebrity.
 She has been named one of Food and Wine's 10 Best New Chefs and received the James Beard Award for Best Chef, Southeast Region.
 She has received the DiRoNa designation from Distinguished Restaurants of North America, the Robert Mondavi Culinary Award of Excellence, and Bayona was voted No. 1 in Gourmet Reader's Choice Poll of America's Top Tables, New Orleans.